bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 **Adam Jonas**: 00:49:41

 I see.
-So `T of N`, really, it could be `N of N` in terms of like...
+So T-of-N, really, it could be N-of-N in terms of like...

 **Pieter Wuille**: 00:49:48

-Yeah, it would be overkill to use `Frost` for `N of N`, but I guess it would work.
+Yeah, it would be overkill to use `Frost` for N-of-N, but I guess it would work.

 **Tim Ruffing**: 00:49:52